Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Offline Correlation-Aware Clustering

 \subsection{Step 1: Parameter-Efficient Pattern Extraction}

-LLMs~\cite{opt,gpt3,llama2,mistral} are typically based on transformer architectures, with two primary components: Multi-Head Attention (MHA) block and Feed Forward Network (FFN) block.
-To enhance inference efficiency, an increasing number of LLMs are adopting the Group Query Attention~\cite{gqa} mechanism, which significantly minimizes the parameter overhead of the MHA block.
-As a result, in \Neuralink{}, we focus primarily on offloading the parameters of the FFN block to flash memory, while prefetching all parameters within the MHA block.
-Nonetheless, this approach can similarly be exploited to optimize the offloading of the MHA block itself.
+LLMs~\cite{opt,gpt3,llama2,mistral,deepseek-v3} are typically based on transformer architectures, consisting of two key components: Multi-Head Attention (MHA) block and Feed Forward Network (FFN) block.
+In \Neuralink{}, we focus primarily on offloading the parameters of FFN blocks to flash memory, while remaining the MHA block in DRAM.
+On one hand, recent LLMs are adopting attention variants like Group Query Attention~\cite{gqa}, Multi Query Attention~\cite{mqa}, and Multi-head Latent Attention~\cite{mla} to enhance inference efficiency.
+These mechanisms significantly reduce the parameter overhead of the attention block.
+On the other hand, the Mixture-of-Experts (MoE) mechanism becomes increasingly prevalent in LLMs~\cite{deepseekmoe,switch-transformer,mixtral-of-experts}, effectively managing computational costs when scaling up model parameters in FFN blocks.
+Consequently, the FFN block emerges as the dominant factor in parameter size.

-To extract the neuron co-activation patterns, we initially utilize an \textit{Adjacency Matrix} to record the activation frequencies of neurons within LLMs.
+To extract the neuron co-activation patterns, we initially utilize an \textit{Adjacency Matrix} to record the activation frequencies of neurons in LLMs.
 This step is performed only once, prior to inference, utilizing a dataset associated with the upcoming tasks.
-By interpreting frequency $f$ as a probability, we compute the probability of the activation of neuron $n_{i}$, denoted as $P(i)$, and the probability of the co-activation of neuron $n_{i}$ and $n_{j}$, denoted as $P(ij)$, as follows:
+By estimating probability using frequency $f$, we compute the activation probability of the neuron $n_{i}$, denoted as $P(i)$, and the co-activation probability of neuron $n_{i}$ and neuron $n_{j}$, denoted as $P(ij)$, as follows:

 Here, $N$ denotes the number of neurons in a weight matrix.
-When performing statistics, \Neuralink{} accounts for the binding relationships between neurons across different weight matrices within the same FFN block.
-For instance, in OPT~\cite{opt}, the columns of up projection matrix are bound to the corresponding rows of down projection matrix, as their activations rely on whether the same intermediate values are zero or not.
-A similar binding relationship exists among the gate, up, and down projection matrices in Llama2~\cite{llama2}.
+When performing statistics, \Neuralink{} accounts for the bundling relationship between neurons across different weight matrices in the same FFN block.
+For instance, in the ReLU-based FFN block~\cite{opt}, the columns of up projection matrix are bundled with the corresponding rows of down projection matrix, as their activations both rely on whether the same intermediate values are zero or not.
+A similar bundling relationship exists among the gate, up, and down projection matrices in the SwiGLU-based FFN block~\cite{llama2,mistral}.